 Our mission is to make solar affordable and accessible to all.
 That means making sure people know about all the discounts and incentives available, so that we can build a brighter future, together.

 Here’s what you need to know.

 You’ll get paid for the power you produce.
-Your utility will ‘net-meter’ the power you send back into the grid, paying you 2 cents for every kW of energy your solar panels produce.
+Your utility will ‘net-meter’ the power you send back into the grid, paying you 2 cents for every kWh your solar panels produce.
 This adds up to thousands of dollars over the lifetime of your system.

 How to Save with Solar Incentives in Vermont